ballerina-platform/module-ballerinax-googleapis.gmail/examples/README.md

 2. Send Maintenance Break Mail (send-mails)
    The example might be used to automatically send emails to users or administrators when a scheduled maintenance break is about to occur or has started.
 This includes code to embed inline images in the email.

+3. Get relevant threads for search query (search-threads) The example can be used to interact with the Gmail API to search for email threads based on a specific query.

 ## Prerequisite

 1. If you don't already have one, create a [Google account](https://accounts.google.com/signup/v2/webcreateaccount?utm_source=ga-ob-search&utm_medium=google-account&flowName=GlifWebSignIn&flowEntry=SignUp).